Who is involved in this project?

 When will public consultation take place?

-Public engagement will be held throughout the design process and is expected to begin in early 2021.
+Public engagement will be held throughout the design process and is expected to begin in the spring of 2021.

 How will these changes benefit residents and motorists in the municipality?